lar-mo/registration-rbac/README.md

 This view handles the registration form submission.
 If the `username` already existing in the database, an error message is shown.
 Additional validation (_all fields are required_) is enforced only on the front-end.

 Note: Password strength can be validated in the input field parameter `pattern` and `title`.
 Unfortunately, it's not working but the regex is confirmed working.
-See: <a href="https://www.thepolyglotdeveloper.com/2015/05/use-regex-to-test-password-strength-in-javascript/" target="\_new">https://www.thepolyglotdeveloper.com/2015/05/use-regex-to-test-password-strength-in-javascript/</a>
+I might need to go with another method: <a href="https://www.thepolyglotdeveloper.com/2015/05/use-regex-to-test-password-strength-in-javascript/" target="\_new">https://www.thepolyglotdeveloper.com/2015/05/use-regex-to-test-password-strength-in-javascript/</a>

 If those checks succeed, the following actions occur:
 1. Account is created (built-in `create_user` model of User class)